 This recipe is visually pretty to look at, making it perfect for a holiday feast like Christmas, Thanksgiving or Easter.

 Don’t forget to pin this post to save it for later!

-We love this stuffed acorn squash recipe because
+Reasons you’ll love stuffed acorn squash

 - it is vegan and easily converted to gluten-free